aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 Chip,

 This will be you, chip, except a cumber-bun instead of the vest.

 I specifically asked for a tux for you that would make you look good.

 After they looked at your picture, they said they can't do miracles!

 Oh well, bring a paper bag ok?
 Ha.
 Ha.

 <Image align="center" border={false} src="https://files.readme.io/cce79ce91bfe7d131fb88e087b211d72c85d452e218f28fb4c4427ce0cacc1e7-chips_tux.png" />

+***

-## 5 The Beginning of Something Great
+ 5 The Beginning of Something Great   January 21, 1986

 **Cindy and I met at a dance at the university.
 We spent a lot of time together, but I was planning a great adventure with Pat to ride mountain bikes from Kenya to South Africa.
 I wasn't sure if I would be coming back to Alaska.
 I told Cindy that I liked her so much, and I didn’t want to break her heart or my own when it was time to leave.
 So I suggested we slow down and make some space.
 After three days apart, I saw her at the gym working out with a girlfriend.
 I had been missing her so much, I asked her to take a walk later in the day.
 Reluctantly she agreed.
 After that, we were inseparable.**